computersarecool/willynolan.com/_posts/research/2017-04-09-dsa-opengl.md

 The evolution of OpenGL basically goes like this:
 Immediate mode -> Modern OpenGL (3.0+) ->
 <a href="https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_direct_state_access.txt">Direct State Access</a> ->
 Vulkan.
+As the APIs have progressed, progressively more control has been given the the programmer.
 </p>

 <p>
 Direct State Access provides a nice balance between verbosity and control.
-In particular, getting rid of the “state-machine” construct makes programming feel much more similar to C++.
+In particular, getting rid of the “state-machine” construct makes interacting with the GPU feel much more similar to native C++.
 </p>

 <p>